-Cal Poly's Organic Farm is ranked 18th in the nation!
+Cal Poly's Organic Farm is Ranked 6th in the Nation!

-A ranking by College Values Online placed Cal Poly's Organic Farm as 18th of 100 college farms surveyed.
-To read how the rankings were determined, and which farms were placed in the Top 30, please click here.
+A ranking by Online College Plan placed Cal Poly's Organic Farm as 6th of 60 college farms surveyed.
+To read how the rankings were determined, and to view the rankings, please visit Online College Plan.

 Want a Job?
 Major in Agriculture!

 A new 2015 report published by the USDA's National Institute of Food and Agriculture and Purdue University, highlights the need for graduates in agriculture and the shortage of students majoring in fields related to plant science.
 To quote from the report, "Plant science graduates at all degree levels will find excellent career opportunities.
 They will find many opportunities for plant geneticists, plant pathologists, and insect biologists to develop higher-yielding crops adapted to less-than-optimal growing conditions.
 Demand also will be strong for expertise in production of sustainable products made from wood and other biomaterials."
 Opportunities will also increase for students majoring in water management, human and animal nutrition, agricultural technology and sustainable agriculture.
 Read the report "Want a Job?
 Major in Agriculture."
 Also, explore career opportunities at Seed Our Future, a joint effort of universities and the agricultural industry to support interest in and an appreciation for horticulture.